 A “hit-and-run” accident is when someone leaves the scene of an accident that s/he was involved in.
 These accidents typically involve two (or more) vehicles or a pedestrian or cyclist and a vehicle.
 If the responsible party for the accident flees the scene, and is not caught, the injured party can still recover compensation for injuries, damages, pain and suffering, lost wages or death of a loved one caused by the accident.

 It is important to note that if you are a victim of a hit-and-run accident, you should remain on the scene until law enforcement arrives and you can give a full statement.
 Take notes and pictures of the scene and write down everything you can recall about the accident and any description of the other vehicle.
 Do not try to chase the perpetrator down.
 There is a chance that other people may have witnessed the accident and can provide information to law enforcement to catch the perpetrator.
 If the perpetrator is caught and identified, civil charges can be pursued.
-Having representation by a hit-and-run attorney will help you get the compensation that you need to move forward with your life.
+Having representation by a Bakersfield car accident attorney will help you get the compensation that you need to move forward with your life.

 If the perpetrator is not found, you may be able to submit a claim under your uninsured motorist coverage.